Students from other graduate departments: Please see the information about our graduate certificates below.

 • PUBPOL 599 Values and Bias in Public Policy

-The Nonprofit Management and Social Innovation program option provides MPA students the opportunity to develop the management and leadership skills and substantive topic knowledge necessary to be successful managers and leaders in nonprofit, philanthropic and social sector organizations.
+Nonprofit Management & Philanthropy electives provides MPA students the opportunity to develop the management and leadership skills and substantive topic knowledge necessary to be successful managers and leaders in nonprofit, philanthropic and social sector organizations.

 • PUBPOL 503 Executive Leadership